codsen/codsen/packages/array-group-str-omit-num-char/readme.md

 }
 ```

 Notice the "425" in `wbr425` was not replaced with wildcard because it was constant on all strings that were grouped.
 This feature, retaining constant digits, was the reason why we got into hassle producing this library.

-You see, the quickest, alternative (gung-ho) algorithm is to replace all digits with "\*" and filter the unique values, but "425" in `wbr425` would be lost.
-Practically, this means, classes that apply under certain viewport widths get reported correctly using this library.
+You see, the quickest, alternative (gung-ho) algorithm is to replace all digits with "`*`" and filter the unique values, but "`425`" in `wbr425` would be lost.
+That's why we need this library.

 **[⬆ back to top](#markdown-header-array-group-str-omit-num-char)**

 ## API

 The main function is exported as _default_, so you can name it whatever you want when you `import`/`require`.
-For example, instead of "group", you could name the main function "brambles": `const brambles = require("array-group-str-omit-num-char");`.
-But let's consider you chose default name, "group".
+For example, instead of "group", you could name the main function "`brambles`": `const brambles = require("array-group-str-omit-num-char");`.
+But let's consider you chose default name, "`group`".

 The API of this library is the following: